ropensci/roweb3/content/blog/2022-02-02-pkgcheck-action/index.md

 ![example pkgcheck](frictionless-pkgcheck.png)

-To be ready for peer review, {pkgcheck} should return a series of &#10004;, indicating successful checks, and there shouldn't be any &#10008; symbols, which indicate failed checks.
+To be ready for peer review, pkgcheck should return a series of &#10004;, indicating successful checks, and there shouldn't be any &#10008; symbols, which indicate failed checks.
 Anybody preparing a package to submit is recommended to ["use pkgcheck"](https://devguide.ropensci.org/authors-guide.html) to confirm that a package is indeed ready to submit.
 Until now, this has only been possible through locally [installing the package and running the `pkgcheck()` command](https://devguide.ropensci.org/authors-guide.html).
 Local checks suffer two important disadvantages:

 1. Results may only be reproducible on a local system, rather than be generally reproducible; and
-2. The checks run by {pkgcheck} include all checks run by [the {rcmdcheck} package](https://r-lib.github.io/rcmdcheck/) which may take quite some time to run.
+2. The checks run by pkgcheck include all checks run by [the rcmdcheck package](https://r-lib.github.io/rcmdcheck/) which may take quite some time to run.

-Just like the [GitHub {rcmdcheck} action](https://github.com/r-lib/actions/blob/v2-branch/examples/check-standard.yaml) which can be easily installed with one of [the `use_github_action_check_...` functions from the `usethis` package](https://usethis.r-lib.org/reference/github_actions.html), {pkgcheck} now also has a GitHub action which overcomes both of these disadvantages through running remotely (on GitHub), and generating reproducible results.
+Just like the [GitHub rcmdcheck action](https://github.com/r-lib/actions/blob/v2-branch/examples/check-standard.yaml) which can be easily installed with one of [the `use_github_action_check_...` functions from the `usethis` package](https://usethis.r-lib.org/reference/github_actions.html), pkgcheck now also has a GitHub action which overcomes both of these disadvantages through running remotely (on GitHub), and generating reproducible results.

-## The GitHub {pkgcheck-action}
+## The GitHub pkgcheck-action

-This post is the "official" release announcement of {pkgcheck-action}, a GitHub action which enables checks to be run everytime code is pushed to GitHub.
+This post is the "official" release announcement of pkgcheck-action, a GitHub action which enables checks to be run everytime code is pushed to GitHub.
 The action was developed by one of us (Jacob), and can be found [on GitHub at ropensci-review-tools/pkgcheck-action](https://github.com/ropensci-review-tools/pkgcheck-action).
-The easiest way to use this action in your own repository is to install [the {pkgcheck} package](https://docs.ropensci.org/pkgcheck/#installation), and run [the `use_github_action_pkgcheck()` function](https://docs.ropensci.org/pkgcheck/reference/use_github_action_pkgcheck.html).
-That will place a new file in the `.github/workflows` directory of your package called "pkgcheck.yaml", an example of which is shown on [the main README of the {pkgcheck-action} repository](https://github.com/ropensci-review-tools/pkgcheck-action#usage).
+The easiest way to use this action in your own repository is to install [the pkgcheck package](https://docs.ropensci.org/pkgcheck/#installation), and run [the `use_github_action_pkgcheck()` function](https://docs.ropensci.org/pkgcheck/reference/use_github_action_pkgcheck.html).
+That will place a new file in the `.github/workflows` directory of your package called "pkgcheck.yaml", an example of which is shown on [the main README of the pkgcheck-action repository](https://github.com/ropensci-review-tools/pkgcheck-action#usage).
 The action consists of the single job expressed in the final lines:

 ```yaml
 jobs: